cuenca-mx/arcusd/README.md

 ##### Refunds or Incomplete transactions
-For refunds or incomplete transactions you can run the command `arcusd change-status`, which takes two parameters, an id of the transaction and a status(failed, success), success status will correct transaction if incomplete and refund it, failed status will refund it, example:
+For refunds or incomplete transactions you can run the command `arcusd change-status`, which takes two parameters, an id of the transaction and a status(failed, success), success status will correct transaction if incomplete, failed status will refund it, example:

 ```bash